Tourism in Cuba: Mountain tourism

-The recent studies shows that Cuba has a huge potential for mountaineering activity, however, it is not utilized properly.
-The mountaineering in Cuba should be considered to be one of the key contributors (as well as other forms of active tourism e.g. biking, diving, caving) to the development, prosperity, and well-being of all stakeholders, and especially for the communities outside the tourism enclaves.
+Recent studies show that Cuba has a huge potential for mountaineering activity, however, it is not utilized properly.
+The mountaineering in Cuba should be considered to be one of the key contributors (as well as other forms of active tourism e.g. biking, diving, caving) to the development, prosperity, and well-being of all stakeholders, especially for the communities outside the tourism enclaves.
 Furthermore, mountaineering regions mostly lie outside the enclaves, so no conflict will exist between active and all-inclusive tourism.
 And what is most important is that tourism product diversification (both product and spatial) can be achieved.
 Furthermore, by creating spatial and thematic product links as well as synergies (also with all-inclusive tourism), mountaineering, as well as other forms of active tourism (e.g. biking, diving, caving) often develop in destinations.

 Sex tourism

 Although Fidel Castro sought to eliminate prostitution after taking power, the discrepancy between typical Cuban wages (less than one US dollar per day) and the spending power of foreign tourists lures some Cubans, including minors, into prostitution.
 However, allegations of widespread sex tourism have been downplayed by Cuban justice minister Maria Esther Reus.
 According to the Miami Herald, prostitution is not illegal in Cuba, but procuring a prostitute for others is outlawed.
 The age of sexual consent on the island is 16.
-According to a travel advice website by the government of Canada, "Cuba is actively working to prevent child sex tourism, and a number of tourists, including Canadians, have been convicted of offences related to the corruption of minors aged 16 and under.
+According to a travel advice website by the government of Canada, "Cuba is actively working to prevent child sex tourism, and several tourists, including Canadians, have been convicted of offenses related to the corruption of minors aged 16 and under.
 Prison sentences range from 7 to 25 years."
 It is illegal to import or produce pornography in Cuba.

 While the growth of tourism has benefited the city of Havana economically, there have been several negative side effects.
 One such side effect is the revival of sex tourism in the city.
 Sex tourism was a central part of the tourism industry before the Revolution.
 However, after 1960, prostitution was essentially eradicated on the island due to government initiatives and a significant drop in demand as tourism was minimized.
 With tourism becoming more prevalent in the 1990s, however, so did the practice of prostitution.
 The demographic profile of tourists (the overwhelming majority being men between ages 25–60) is a key indicator of the existence of prostitution.
 Additionally, websites and magazines, such as Playboy, have outlined the opportunities for both heterosexual and homosexual sex tourism.
 According to Trumbull, many prostitutes engage in the practice out of economic necessity, but they do not work in oppressive conditions and a large number of prostitutes in contemporary Havana see the work as a way to earn a better living than if they were to work in open jobs throughout the city.
 Therefore, contemporary prostitution is different than the sex tourism of the 1950s in this regard.